dimitri/pgloader/docs/index.rst

   2. Fork a Continuous Integration environment that uses PostgreSQL
   3. Migrate the data over and over again every night, from production
   4. As soon as the CI is all green using PostgreSQL, schedule the D-Day
-  5. Migrate without suprise and enjoy!
+  5. Migrate without surprise and enjoy!

 In order to be able to follow this great methodology, you need tooling to implement the third step in a fully automated way.
 That's pgloader.